maniac-en/domainterm-py/README.md

 You can run the command `pnpm dev run` to start the tool.
 It can take quite some time to finish.

-## Other Commands

-### `pnpm dev run social [name]`

-To run the `social` command you must have the tool, [sherlock](https://github.com/sherlock-project/sherlock) installed locally.

-This command will check if the provided name is available on several major social media platforms.
-[Bitbucket, GitHub, GitLab, and LinkedIn] are used to check for availability.

 ## License

 MIT License